bilalzhd/edvardson/README.md

 # Edvardson

-Edvardson is a [brief description of your project, such as a web application, API, or utility tool].
+Edvardson is a online shop using woocommerce as backend and next js for frontend, they sell hunting products and located in Sweden

 ## Getting Started